7 tax strategies consulting firms between $1M and $8M use to keep more profit

 The IRS safe harbor rule lets you avoid underpayment penalties by paying either 100% of last year's tax liability (110% if your AGI exceeds $150,000) or 90% of the current year's liability.
 Use whichever method keeps more cash in your operating account.

-4. Time large expenses to offset high-revenue quarters
+4. How does timing large planned expenses to high-revenue quarters reduce your taxable income?

 This does not mean spending money you would not otherwise spend.
 It means pulling forward purchases and investments you already planned.
-Examples that work well for service firms include annual software renewals, equipment purchases, prepaid conference registrations, and professional development costs for your team.
+Examples that work well for service firms include equipment purchases and professional development costs for your team.

 Under current rules, Section 179 and bonus depreciation allow you to deduct the full cost of qualifying equipment and technology in the year of purchase rather than depreciating over time.

-Retirement contributions are among the most effective tax-reduction tools available to service firm owners, and most firms in the $1M to $8M range underutilize them.
+A Solo 401(k) combining employee deferrals ($23,500 for 2025) with employer profit-sharing reaches $70,000 for most owners, and a defined benefit plan can exceed $100,000 annually for firm owners taking $200,000-plus in compensation.
+Retirement contributions are among the most effective tax-reduction tools available to service firm owners, and most firms in the $1M to $8M range underuse them.

 A SEP-IRA allows contributions up to 25% of compensation, maxing out at $70,000 for 2025.
 A Solo 401(k) allows even higher contributions when you combine employee deferrals ($23,500 for 2025, plus a $7,500 catch-up if you are over 50) with employer profit-sharing contributions.
 For firm owners taking $200,000 or more in compensation, a defined benefit plan can allow contributions exceeding $100,000 per year in some cases.